We Behave Like Ants: Feedback Loops and Collective Failure

 The bait doesn’t fight the ants.
 It rewards them.

 One ant finds something sweet and marks the trail.
 Others follow.
 Each pass reinforces the signal.
-The loop accelerates itself until collapse.
+The loop accelerates until collapse.

 From the inside, everything feels correct.